jeancochrane/jeancochrane.com/content/blog/pytorch-functional-api.md

 ```

 Defining `step()` as an optimizer method with no inputs or outputs obfuscates the
-stakes of the operation.
+consequences of the operation.
 What was the shape of the gradient?
 How large were the
 weights that it updated?
 There's no way to know without inspecting the `optimizer` object,
 which has further obscured the underlying parameter state.